9 Cheap Swaps & Alternatives to Expensive High-End Makeup Brands

 The next time you are at a Starbucks, grab a few spare napkins and use them in place of your normal blotting paper.
 They do an outstanding job of de-shining areas prone to mid-day oiliness and the price can't be beat.
 Cut them down to size and store in a cleaned out compact or business card holder and they will be there when you need them!

-In search of the perfect tomato-red polish that dries fast and stays chip-free for days?
-Wet 'n Wild Everybody Loves Redmond is on par with similar shades from pricier brands, and the price can't be beat.
+In search of the perfect plum polish that dries fast and stays chip-free for days?
+Sally Hansen's Just in Wine is on par with similar shades from pricier brands, and the price can't be beat.

-Cream Eye Shadow - Swap MAC Paint Pots ($21 at MAC) for Maybelline Color Tattoo 24hr Cream Gel Eye Shadow ($6.99 at Walgreens)
+Cream Eye Shadow: Swap MAC Paint Pots ($22 at MAC) for Maybelline Color Tattoo 24hr Cream Gel Eye Shadow ($6.99 at Walgreens)

 This is one of those have-to-see-it-to-believe-it swaps.
 The color selection is different, but both MAC Paint Pots and Maybelline Color Tattoo offer easy-to-blend color that lasts and can be used as a base for powder eye shadows.
 The biggest difference is in the price.
 Betcha can't buy just one.